Home Education UK

 Est. January 8th 2000

-The Prussian system of fore-shortened lessons controlled by a system of bells in strictly hierarchical institutions with military style discipline was intended to create a malleable working class with sufficient education who would obey those placed above them and follow orders no matter how arbitrary whether in industry or the military.
+The Prussian system of fore-shortened lessons controlled by a system of bells in strictly hierarchical institutions with military style discipline was intended to create a malleable working class with sufficient education to obey and follow the orders of those above them, no matter how arbitrary, whether in industry or the military.
 So successful was this experiment that it was speedily adopted around the world by states adapting to the industrial revolution.
 So universal was it's spread that few today can conceive of any other form of education.

-But all this is now changing, there is a quiet revolution underway as ever more parents find that in an information and resource rich society it is possible to provide an education suitable to their child's individual needs and aptitudes from a home base in a way that schools could not dream of providing, should that ever have been state's intention.
+But all this is now changing, there is a quiet revolution underway as ever more parents find that in an information and resource rich society it is possible to provide a suitable, flexible and enriching education tailored to their child's individual needs and aptitudes from a home base in a way that schools could not dream of providing, should that ever have been state's intention.

 I should state clearly that I am not a legal or educational professional, though I do have such persons I can approach for support or information should that prove necessary.
 Any support I offer is on a goodwill basis.